heroku/kafka-packaging-scripts/README.md

 accordingly.
 Of course it is important that you pick a Kafka version that is actually compatible with the versions of the CP projects that you include in the CP release.

+At this point individual releases of all the CP components including Kafka are available.
+Now we can continue with packaging and deploying these components.

-## Step 2: Perform the deployment of the release
+## Step 2: Perform the deployment of the CP release

 In the previous step we defined the scope of the CP release and ensured the various CP components are in a "release-ready" state.
 Now we can build and deploy the CP release (cf. section